BoxTranslate/boxtrans/README.md

   <b>If you like BoxTrans, please give us a ⭐ on GitHub to support the project!</b>
 </p>

----

-### 🌍 Language / Dil
-- **English:** A powerful, AI-driven real-time screen translation and OCR tool.
+- A powerful, AI-driven real-time screen translation and OCR tool.
 Seamlessly capture, translate, and listen to any text on your screen.
-- **Turkish:** Yapay zeka destekli, gerçek zamanlı ekran çeviri ve OCR aracı.
-Ekrandaki her türlü metni yakalayın, çevirin ve sesli dinleyin.

 ---

 ## 📺 Preview